Skip to main content

 There is no JSON payload — clients should rely on the status code and header rather than parsing a response body.

-Master API key
+Master API key — team level

 The Master API key provides centralized, team-level access to the Reply API.
 Unlike a per-user key (which authenticates as the single user it belongs to), a master key can act on behalf of any user inside the workspace it was issued for — useful for team-wide automation, cross-user reporting, and bulk operations.